-The management ("Management") of AutoCanada Inc. ("AutoCanada" or the "Company") is providing this management information circular ("Information Circular") and related proxy materials to you in connection with the solicitation of proxies by Management for use at the annual meeting of holders ("Shareholders") of common shares of the Company ("Shares") scheduled to be held online at https://web.lumiagm.com/219664924 on Thursday, May 6, 2021 at 3:00 p.m.
+The management ("Management") of AutoCanada Inc. ("AutoCanada" or the "Company") is providing this management information circular ("Information Circular") and related proxy materials to you in connection with the solicitation of proxies by Management for use at the annual and special meeting of holders ("Shareholders") of common shares of the Company ("Shares") scheduled to be held online at https://meetnow.global/MCGTCDY on Thursday, May 5, 2022 at 3:00 p.m.
 (Eastern Time) or at any adjournments or postponements thereof (the "Meeting"), for the purposes set forth in the accompanying Notice of Meeting.

-This Information Circular describes the business of the Meeting, resolutions to be voted upon and the voting process, and provides information about the members ("Directors") of AutoCanada's board of directors (the "Board") and senior management, the Directors nominated for the 2021 year, our corporate governance practices and our executive compensation philosophy.
+This Information Circular describes the business of the Meeting, resolutions to be voted upon and the voting process, and provides information about the members ("Directors") of AutoCanada's board of directors (the "Board") and senior management, the Directors nominated for the 2022 year, our corporate governance practices and our executive compensation philosophy.